From Scrappy Startup to

 • Structured annual scopes that were not traditional retainers—but amortized, performance-driven contracts that gave us monthly recurring revenue (MRR) and measurable deliverables.

-• Helped them land enterprise clients by building polished decks, scope language, and pitch frameworks that looked bigger than we were.
+• Helped them land enterprise clients by building polished decks, scope language, and pitch frameworks that were positioned for the clients we were seeking.

 We grew with intention.
 We scaled with focus.
 And we didn’t overbuild, we built just enough to stretch.

-• Because we had a strong operational backbone, we were ready when the big contracts landed:
+• Because we had built up a strong operational backbone, we were ready when the big contracts came.

 Behind the Scenes: